2Fac3R/stori/README.md

 ```

 ## TODO:
-* Email feature
+* Improve reused code in email feature
-* Add tests for uploader and email feature
+* Add tests for uploader and email features

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.